“Anyone who stops learning is old, whether at twenty or eighty. Anyone who keeps learning stays young.”

 6. Being Happy, Not Bored or Boring

-Growing up, my brother and I would get our mom’s ire if we complained about being bored.
-Our mom would rather we would curse (sort of) than say we had nothing to do.
+Growing up, my brother and I would get our mom’s ire if we complained that we were bored.
+Our mom would instead we would curse (sort of) than say we had nothing to do.
 She was adamant that finding something to do was our responsibility.
 We learned that at an early age.
 As a result, we played board games, read, and did a lot of sports.
 We didn’t yet have the internet, but video games were too expensive for our household.
 Continually learning new things fills the gap where boredom may lie.

 To this day, I hear my mom’s words whenever my kids complain of being bored.
 How can they be bored when they have smartphones, video games, and many stuff we didn’t have growing up?
-While I don’t feel bored, I have worried about remaining relevant in my field, life and not being boring to others.
+While I don’t feel bored, I have worried about remaining relevant in my field and life and not boring others.

 Boring?
 I Hope Not!